-Testing for the presence of HCV RNA has become the accepted method of confirming current HCV infection (acute or chronic) [45].
+Testing for the presence of HCV RNA has become the accepted method of confirming current HCV infection (acute or chronic).
 Qualitative HCV RNA testing determines whether or not hepatitis C viral particles are present in the blood and can therefore differentiate between resolved and continued infection.
-Quantitative HCV RNA testing evaluates the amount of hepatitis C virus in the blood and can be used to guide therapy [45; 61].
-In most commercial laboratories, a positive HCV antibody test triggers a reflex test for quantitative HCV RNA; qualitative HCV RNA is rarely performed.
+Quantitative HCV RNA testing evaluates the amount of hepatitis C virus in the blood and can be used to guide therapy [30].
+Two methods have been developed for performing quantitative tests: polymerase chain reaction (PCR) and branched deoxyribonucleic acid signal amplification (bDNA).
+Because the two methods are performed using different standards, the results obtained cannot be compared with each other.
+Therefore, for purposes of monitoring therapy, the same type of quantitative test should be used consistently.

-As noted, based upon genetic characteristics, eight genotypes and more than 90 different subtypes of HCV virus have been identified.
-Because the genotypes respond differently to therapy, genotypic testing should be performed for persons with chronic progressive HCV infection who are considering antiviral therapy [45].
-In the United States, genotype 1 accounts for 60% to 75% of HCV infections and genotypes 2 and 3 account for about 25% [62].
+As noted, based upon genetic characteristics, six genotypes and many different subtypes of HCV virus have been identified.
+Because the genotypes respond differently to therapy, genotypic testing should be performed for persons with chronic progressive HCV infection who are considering antiviral therapy.
+In the United States, genotype 1 accounts for 60% to 75% of HCV infections and genotypes 2 and 3 account for about 25% [64].